Business resilience Retuning your business

 - The revised Malaysia TP Guidelines refers to the OECD TPG version 2017 in line with the BEPS initiatives, but not completely.
 OECD guidelines are considered as a source of reference only.

 - Malaysia applies the hierarchy method, whereby the 'transactional profit methods' are to be used only when traditional transactional methods cannot be reliably applied.

 - With the revised Malaysia TP Guidelines 2012, TP analysis and the selection of TP methodology should be on a transaction-by-transaction basis.

 - Other methodologies can be used, but with strong justifications.

 - Malaysia applies the self-assessment regime.
-In the tax return form, a tax payer is required to disclose the details of his related party transaction and ‘tick box’ to indicate its conformation to the TP and CbCR requirements.
+In the corporate tax return form, a tax payer is required to disclose the details of its related party transaction and ‘tick box’ to indicate its conformation to the TP and CbCR requirements.

 Transfer pricing documentation

 - A TP document is to be prepared on a contemporaneous basis.
 It can be in Bahasa Malaysia (official language of Malaysia) or English.

 - A simplified version of the TP document can be prepared if the taxpayer’s revenue or total related party transactions fall below the threshold.